danielgaskell/scc/doc/syscall2.md

     unsigned short remaining;    // bytes remaining in the buffer } TCP_Trans;
 ```

+A subtlety: Note that setting `len` to the total number of available bytes and calling `TCP_Receive()` is not guaranteed to leave the buffer empty, because the network daemon can receive additional bytes at any time.
+The main situation where this matters is when the app wants to empty the buffer and wait for a message from the network daemon alerting it when new data arrives.
+However, the network daemon will only send such a message when adding data *to an empty buffer*, so if the initial `TCP_Receive()` call does not actually empty the buffer completely, no message will arrive.
+One way to avoid this is to check the returned `TCP_Trans.remaining` value and keep calling `TCP_Receive()` until this value is actually zero; alternatively, the app can not rely on receiving a message.

 *Return value*: On success, returns 0 and loads information into `obj`, if specified.
 On failure, sets `_neterr` and returns -1.